Snehal3023/Task-2-Phishing-/README.md

 ### The spoofed sender email address was identified using the analysis tool.
 support@paypalsecure-alert.com

-### the email headers for discrepancies using Google Header Analyzer is
+### The email headers for discrepancies using Google Header Analyzer is
 <br>
 SPF: fail with IP Unknown!